How to Sleep in Singapore for Free (and Why You Shoudn’t)

 You can visit the Singapore Sports Hub (nearest MRT station: Stadium) which has changing rooms that are free, even if you’re not using the facilities.
-It would be a shame to not go for a swim in the Aquatic Centre (from S$2.60) or float on the lazy river on the roof of Kallang Wave Mall (S$2) when you made the journey, though.
-While you’ll need only your own towel and toiletries, here’s the catch: the shower stalls are too small to take your bags in without getting wet, and there’s nothing to dry your wet stuff with.
+It would be a shame to not go for a swim in the Aquatic Centre (from S$2.60) or float on the lazy river on the roof of Kallang Wave Mall (S$2) after making the journey, though.
+While you’ll need only your towel and toiletries, here’s the catch: the shower stalls are too small to take your bags in without getting wet, and there’s nothing to dry your wet stuff.

 There are free changing rooms and shower stalls on the beaches of Sentosa and East Coast Park too but trust me when I say you don’t want to deal with wet sand.

 Cheap luggage storage in Singapore

 If you can’t store your luggage at a local friend’s place or wherever you came from, there is only one place in downtown Singapore where you can do so.
-The InnCrowd hostel (nearest MRT station: Rochor) has a limited number of paid lockers for checked and cabin baggage and they are accessible between 9 a.m. and 9 p.m.
+The InnCrowd hostel (nearest MRT station: Rochor) has a limited number of paid lockers for checked and cabin baggage.
+They are accessible between 9 a.m. and 9 p.m.
 If it’s full or you’re miserly, you will be taking your stuff everywhere you go in the heat, so pack light.
 (Note: This is not an advertisement for the said hostel)

 This tip is useful only if you’re not staying overnight.
 Beyond that, a dorm bed becomes more economical.